openstack-archive/kolla-kubernetes/doc/source/kubernetes-all-in-one.rst

 DNS servers, which should work under most circumstances.
 You may change the DNS servers 8.8.8.8 and 8.8.4.4 to custom DNS providers if necessary.

+P.S.
+Stop using libvirt service before you running skydns service because it will use dnsmasq service which the port 53 maybe used by libvirt service.

 Download kubectl::

    wget http://storage.googleapis.com/kubernetes-release/release/v1.2.4/bin/linux/amd64/kubectl